flashtel/ghettoUI/README.md

 **ghettoUI** first checks if a configuration file **conf/${vm.name}.conf** exists, then it looks for **conf/default.conf**.
 If neither of them can be found then the builtin configuration is used.

 To perform a restore ghettoUI looks for **BACKUPS** directories in all available datastores.
+This name is configurable in the **backupDir** variable at the top of the script.
 It assumes the directory structure **/path/to/datastore/BACKUPS/vm/backup** and presents the user with an interactive menu.
 After the user has made a choice **ghettoUI** again creates the necessary configuration files and runs the **ghettoVCB-restore.sh** script.

 ## Screenshot